Research-Based

 (American Journal of Public Health, 2018)

-A study completed by John’s Hopkin’s Children’s Center of a population of over 7,000 low-income urban mothers showed a concerningly low percentage (5%) of them supplemented with folic acid consistently before pregnancy.
-Folic acid supplementation before and during pregnancy is a widely recommended public health measure to reduce incidences of birth defects in children, such as neural tube defects and anencephaly.
+A study by John’s Hopkins Children’s Center of over 7,000 low-income urban mothers revealed an alarmingly low percentage (5%) consistently supplemented with folic acid before pregnancy.
+Pre-pregnancy and prenatal folic acid supplementation is a widely recommended public health measure to reduce birth defects in children, including neural tube defects and anencephaly.

 3. Study suggests that 95% of pregnant women are not meeting recommendations for vitamins D, C, A, B6, K, and E, as well as folate, choline, iron, calcium, potassium, magnesium, and zinc even with the use of dietary supplements.